What is efflorescence and is it permanent?

 Efflorescence describes white deposits found on building materials such as concrete roof tiles, block paving, clay bricks, calcium silicate bricks, mortar and concrete.

 The term covers a number of phenomena and various forms can occur.
 The deposits found on different materials vary significantly in chemical composition and method of formation.
-The processes which give rise to efflorescence in clay products, for example, are different to those that affect concrete or fibre cement roofing products.
+The processes which give rise to efflorescence in clay products, for example, are different to those that affect concrete.

-On concrete roof tiles and fibre cement slates, efflorescence is often categorised as ‘lime bloom’, which appears either as white patches or as a more general lightening in colour.
+On concrete roof tiles, efflorescence is often categorised as ‘lime bloom’, which appears either as white patches or as a more general lightening in colour.
 With the latter, it is often misinterpreted as a fading or ‘washing out’ of the colour of the material.

 Why does efflorescence happen?